 - background: solid color wall or a subtle background sheet.
 Don’t use white or black-too harsh.
 You might want to consider the mood of the scene in choosing your color, along with what color looks best with your child’s skin tone.
 You don’t want the attention to be taken away from the actor.
 Again, this doesn’t have to be a pro level backdrop–a bed sheet will work just fine.

 - lighting: unless your location has really nice natural light, you will probably need to make sure that the viewer can see skin tones, hair and eye color.
 It should be light, but not blinding.
 You want light that is flattering and has depth.
 The ideal is 3-point lighting where one is overhead, and two lights are at 45 degree angles.
 Google “3 point lighting technique” for more details.
 You can buy a lighting kit for as little as $75 online, or go the super-cheap way…shop lights from your local hardware store: a 500 watt halogen shop light for your “key” and two 150 watt fill lights.
 Another option?
 Buy a ring light.
 These are about $50 on Amazing and they usually have a tripod and a holder for your phone inlcuded.
 They can be a bit tricky though–the reflection from the ring can be too strong and cause creepy reflections in your eyes.
 For some tips on how to avoid that, check out Kurt Yue’s Ring Light Hacks video on Youtube.
-Another option is to use a two box lights, one on each side of your phone, rather than a ring light.
+Another option is to use a two soft box lights, one on each side of your phone, rather than a ring light.
 You can buy these on Amazon as well.
+An example is here.

 - location, location, location.
 Think quiet.
 No dogs, no airplanes.
 Since most of us will be using a microphone within the video camera, you need to be sure the sound is loud enough.